 Myopia Management

-In your clinic, how do you identify children who are potentially at risk of developing myopia?
+In your clinic, how do you identify children who are potentially at risk of developing myopia or may need myopia treatment for kids?

-2. Genetics also plays a factor, if one or both parents are nearsighted, the child has a higher chance of becoming nearsighted.
+2. Genetics also plays a factor.
+If one or both parents are nearsighted, the child has a higher chance of becoming nearsighted and needing early myopia treatment for kids.

 3. How we use our eyes is a determining factor as intense near work can make children nearsighted.
-Children who spend less than 90 minutes daily outdoors and more than two to three hours a day spent on near work such as computers, books, phones… etc
+Children who spend less than 90 minutes daily outdoors and more than two to three hours a day spent on near work such as computers, books, phones…etc are more likely to need myopia treatment for kids, including options like CRT lenses.

 What factors determine the success of myopia management?

-1. Starting early: together we break habits that don’t support our goal.
-It is easier to teach a 7 years old to put down the phone and go play than to convince a 15 years old to do the same thing.
-Starting parent education early, even before the children are nearsighted, pays off at the end.
+- Starting early: together we break habits that don’t support our goal.
+It is easier to teach a 7-year-old to put down the phone and go play than to convince a 15-year-old to do the same thing.
+Starting parent education early, even before the children are nearsighted, pays off at the end—especially when considering myopia treatment for kids.

-2. Picking the right treatment plan: there are many treatment plans for myopia management, I pick based on the kid’s ability to adhere to the treatment plan and the level of parent involvement.
+- Picking the right treatment plan: there are many treatment plans for myopia management, including CRT lenses, based on the kid’s ability to adhere to the treatment plan and the level of parent involvement.
 My goal is to be on the same page as the child and teach them to be independent with the treatment plan, so they can take care of their contact lenses, insert and remove them with no help from mom or dad.
-And they don’t have to be constantly reminded to “not hold the phone too close”

-3. Dedication is key, this is a long term plan.
-Contact lenses designed for myopia management do not work if used occasionally.
-Eye drops for myopia management do not work if used once in a blue moon.
+- Dedication is key, this is a long term plan.
+Contact lenses designed for myopia management, including CRT lenses, do not work if used occasionally.
+Eye drops for myopia treatment for kids also do not work if used once in a blue moon.

-4. Adjusting the plan as we go along: I recently started demanding that my kids (11 and 14) charge their phones and all their devices in my room overnight.
+- Adjusting the plan as we go along: I recently started demanding that my kids (11 and 14) charge their phones and all their devices in my room overnight.
 That is something I had to implement to protect their eyes and their overall health.
-I get creative ideas from other parents as well: for example, a friend of mine now assigns the chore of walking the dog to her teenage son and that’s how she gets him to spend more time outdoors.
+I get creative ideas from other parents as well; for example, a friend of mine now assigns the chore of walking the dog to her teenage son and that’s how she gets him to spend more time outdoors—an important part of myopia treatment for kids.

 How soon do you recommend myopia management?

-1. Children who are pre-myopic or have risk factors: change habits and educate parents, follow ups every 6 months to ensure that the prescription is stable, and we don’t need to add anything else to their myopia management plan.
+- Children who are pre-myopic or have risk factors: change habits and educate parents, follow-ups every 6 months to ensure that the prescription is stable, and we don’t need to add anything else to their myopia treatment for kids plan.

-2. Once the child becomes myopic I enroll them in myopia management using contact lenses. if the parents are very near-sighted, and the child is an avid reader, I follow them very closely and might start combination therapy (contacts and drops).
-Myopia progresses faster in young children so early intervention is key *
+- Once the child becomes myopic I enroll them in myopia management using contact lenses such as CRT lenses.
+If the parents are very near-sighted, and the child is an avid reader, I follow them very closely and might start combination therapy (contacts and drops).
+Myopia progresses faster in young children so early intervention with myopia treatment for kids is key.

 When do you typically end your myopia management intervention or is this a life-long commitment?